alanlansy/Final_project/README.md

  - this will start the server at port 5000
  -you can access it now in browser localhost:5000
-- for prediction module you need to start the flask server for that -navigate to prediction folder and open terminal there -install all dependencies of python packages using npm
+- for prediction module you need to start the flask server for that
+ - navigate to prediction folder and open terminal there
+ - install all dependencies of python packages using npm
  - start server with python3 app.py
 -this will start prediction module